bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 Watering his mouth and teeth, he rephrased his reply:
 "Yes, I am."

-Adrex took a glance around to see another half-elf female with long black hair, and a spiked bow already loaded standing ready in the shadow, her face not giving away anything but a stern look.
+Adrex took a glance around to see another half-elf female with long black hair - an adult, and a spiked bow already loaded standing ready in the shadow, her face not giving away anything but a stern look.
 Her clothing was nice and fitted though - almost royal.
 But that confirmed it.